The Framework

 Components

 Arooa, like many application frameworks, uses the idea of a component.
-There are many definitions of a component, but in Arooa it is simply something which can be dynamically created and added to other components.
-In Arooa a component is any java.lang.Object with a no argument constructor.
+There are many definitions of a component, but in Arooa it is simply a Java Bean.
+So a component is any java.lang.Object with a no argument constructor.

 Here is a really simple component.